-Canon 200D versus Sony RX100 V
+Canon 200D vs Sony RX100 V

 The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in June 2017 and October 2016.
 The 200D is a DSLR, while the RX100 V is a fixed lens compact.
-The cameras are based on an APS-C (200D) and an one-inch sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on an APS-C (200D) and an one-inch (RX100 V) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony RX100 V. Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony RX100 V. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (48 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the RX100 V are weather-sealed.